section-engineering-education/engineering-education/content/articles/a-dive-into-message-queue-telemetry-transport-protocol/index.md

 - Two bytes of fixed header height
 - A heading that may be utilized or not used, depending on the situation
-- A 256 megabyte payload limit for messages
+- A 256-megabyte payload limit for messages
 - the quality of the services provided

 During the whole communication process, a customer may utilize the publish, subscribe, unsubscribe, and ping activities.
 The publish action delivers a binary data block (content) to the publisher-specified topic.

-MQTT supports BLOBs (message binary big objects) up to 256 MB in size..
+MQTT supports BLOBs (message binary big objects) up to 256 MB in size.
 The material will be displayed in a format that is particular to the application.

 ### Topic in MQTT
 The UTF-8 string serves as the filter for each connected client's messages in MQTT.
 There are many levels to each subject.
 The forward slash, or topic level separator, is used to separate each subject level.
 The case of both the themes and the levels is essential.